Rakeela/dragora-notes/Chives-of-Wrath.md

 I'm struggling to be willing to take apart my hydroponics rig in order to clean it.
 I'm upset about how disgusting the root cups are.
 I don't want to take them out and later reinsert them.
 They're mossy and they've got white fungus in them, yick.
 I want to know how professional businesses do this.
 I wish I could intern/apprentice at a real hydroponics laboratory.

 ---
+2021-11-23;
+This experiment is a dead draw.
+I'm averse to the work, I don't have steady hands, and my #1 finding?
+I need more science classes at university to pull this off.
+Which I should get.
+God, I can't do university this winter, and I feel like my brain has been scrambled!
+I'll plan to start attending in person by spring.
+I need to practice my reading focus still to be able to perform adequately in classes.
+I've gone rather backwards.

+---
 Back to [[Everloathing-Agritechnologies]]
 Back to [[authors-nonfiction]]